Universal Displacements in Linear Strain-Gradient Elasticity: Linear strain gradient elasticity

 \section{Linear strain gradient elasticity}

-Linear strain gradient elasticity extends classical linear elasticity by allowing the strain energy density to depend not only on the infinitesimal strain, but also on its spatial gradient, thereby introducing intrinsic material length scales and higher-order stresses.
-The nonlinear strain gradient theory was formulated by \citet{Toupin1962}.
+Linear strain-gradient elasticity extends classical linear elasticity by allowing the strain energy density to depend not only on the infinitesimal strain, but also on its spatial gradient, thereby introducing intrinsic material length scales and higher-order stresses.
+The nonlinear strain-gradient theory was formulated by \citet{Toupin1962}.
 Linear versions of this theory, in three equivalent forms, are given in \citep{Mindlin1964}, and their equivalence is proved in \citep{MindlinEshel1968}.
 Closely related linear couple-stress formulations, emphasizing curvature measures and additional stress quantities, are given in \citep{MindlinTiersten1962}.
 Formulations in which the strain energy depends on the gradient of the rotation are also given in \citep{AeroKuvshinskii1961,Toupin1964}.
-More recent work includes analytical solutions in isotropic strain gradient elasticity \citep{Enakoutsa2015,Iesan2013,IesanQuintanilla2016}, and comparisons with experiments for the isotropic linear strain gradient case are given in \citep{Lametal2003}.
-Fundamental questions related to well-posedness and strong ellipticity are tackled in \citep{Eremeyev2022}, and the specialization to cubic crystals is discussed in \citep{Lazaretal2022}.
+More recent work includes analytical solutions in isotropic strain-gradient elasticity \citep{Enakoutsa2015,Iesan2013,IesanQuintanilla2016}, Green tensors and regularized fundamental solutions for isotropic first strain-gradient elasticity \citep{LazarPo2018}, and comparisons with experiments for the isotropic linear strain-gradient case \citep{Lametal2003}.
+Fundamental questions related to positive definiteness and strong ellipticity are studied in \citep{LazarAgiasofitouBoehlke2022,EremeyevLazar2022}.
+In particular, \citet{LazarAgiasofitouBoehlke2022} specialize the Toupin--Mindlin first strain-gradient theory to cubic and isotropic materials, derive the corresponding gradient-elastic constants and characteristic lengths, and compute them for selected materials.
+A brief summary of these results is also given in \citep{LazarAgiasofitou2023}.
 A broad overview of gradient elasticity formulations, including length-scale identification and numerical implementations, is provided in \citep{AskesAifantis2011}.

 In gradient elasticity, the balance of linear momentum in the absence of inertial and body forces reads \citep{MindlinEshel1968}

 The constitutive equations for the Cauchy stress $\boldsymbol{\sigma}$ and hyper-stress $\boldsymbol{\tau}$ are written as